-ICT equipment reportedly finds 98% of PCB manufacturing problems and is one of the most popular testing options.
-It works by placing the circuit board on a test fixture with a series of probes to test the different features of the board.
-It can check not only manufacturing defects but performance functionality.
+ICT equipment can find up to 98% of PCB manufacturing problems and is one of the most popular options.
+It works by placing the circuit board on a fixture with a series of probes to test the different features of the board.
+It can not only check for manufacturing defects but performance functionality.

 Flying Probe tests are sometimes called “fixtureless in-circuit tests.”
 They still use probes to test features on the PCB, but instead of a fixture, the probes move to the test points via programmed software.
 Thus the probe “flies” where it’s needed.
 This option is best for low-volume and PCBs still in development because of its versatility.

-As with ICT equipment, there are strengths and weaknesses with flying probe testers.
-Because the probe needles must move to each test point, the testing does take longer overall, which may cause lost production time for PCB assembly.
-What you lose in test time you make up for in development lead time because there is no need to tool a test fixture to exact specifications.
+As with ICT equipment, there are strengths and weaknesses.
+Because the probe needles must move to each test point, the process does take longer overall, which may cause lost production time for PCB assembly.
+What you lose in time you make up for in development lead time because there is no need to tool a test fixture to exact specifications.

 We take pride in offering equipment that is fully functional and ready for production.
 Our technicians will demonstrate every unit to be fully operational in person or by video.
 Contact us today to see what equipment is available to meet your needs.